eesyuen09/tp/docs/DeveloperGuide.md

         - Easy to list all classes in the system
         - Referential integrity - can prevent deletion of in-use ClassTags
     * Cons:
-        - Requires additional validation when assigning ClassTags to students
+        - Requires additional existence validation when assigning ClassTags to students (must check tags exist in UniqueClassTagList first)
         - Slightly more complex implementation

 * **Alternative 2:** Store ClassTags only within each Student object